“I’ll Google that”. Like Hoover and Xerox, Google has become a verb in its own right. And there’s a reason for that:

 Make sure there are enough USB – preferably the faster 3.0 – ports to connect all your devices (mouse, external hard drive etc).
 If you want to connect to a monitor or a TV you may need an HDMI port too.

 Be aware that, as most software is downloaded these days, not many laptops come with a CD/DVD drive.
+It is, however, possible to buy an external optical drive which you plug in to your computer when you need it.

 Christmas Greetings from my own techie-elves!
 I hope they help you as much as they help me :)